Change the name on your account

 Suspend service for one or more lines

-When you suspend service for a line or lines on your account, your wireless service is placed in an inactive status.
-You’re still responsible for any monthly rate plan fees, add-ons, and installment plans.
+When you suspend service for a line on your account, your wireless service is placed in an inactive status.
+You’re still responsible for any monthly wireless plan fees, add-ons, and installment plans.
 Learn how to suspend service

-If you’re interested in suspending your wireless account due to military service, learn how to hold or cancel service for a U.S. Military or Service Member
+You can also suspend your wireless account due to military service.
+Learn how to hold or cancel service for a U.S. Military or Service Member

-Add a new line of service for current AT&T wireless customers
+Add a new line of service to your account

 Learn how to buy a new phone and add a new line